TARTU UNIVERSITY

 - The identification, collection, preservation, phenotypic characterisation, assessment of disease resistance and documentation of the results is being carried out under the Programme for the conservation of genetic resources in Estonia.

-- Ex-situ preservation of the collection of medicinal and aromatic plants, an examination of the chemical composition of medicinal plants in cooperation with the Institute of Pharmacy of the University of Tartu.
+- Preservation of the collection of medicinal and aromatic plants ex situ, study of the chemical composition (active ingredient) and medicinal properties of selected plant species in cooperation with the UT Institute of Pharmacy.

-- Continuous cooperation and information exchange with breeders and collectors, observation of seedlings of different cultures, assessment and characterisation of most promising breeding lines, the organisation of expeditions for the collection of varieties and the finding of replacement plants, inventories of private collections.
+- Continuous cooperation and exchange of information with breeders and collectors, observation of seedlings of different crops, evaluation and characterisation of promising varieties, organisation of expeditions to inventory private gardens and to search for stock nurseries.

 - Vegetative reproduction of varieties of ornamental plants, preservation of safety duplicates in collections, exchange of plant material.